collabnix/iotzilla/README.md

-# IoT Workshop
+# IoTZilla

-We are aiming to bring IoT communities together and build a largest IoT Cluster and target to showcase it on IoT Workshop Day.
+We are aiming to bring the IoT community together, build a largest IoT Cluster and showcase it on IoT Workshop Day.

 ## Why are we doing this?